martintmv-git/designer-AI/README.md

 # Interior Designer AI Tool - designer.ai
+# CONCEPT
+Designer AI is an innovative platform that simplifies the interior design process.
+To get started, simply upload a photo of your space and provide a brief description of what you're looking for.
+Our AI system will then calculate the dimensions and parameters of the space and present you with a curated photo gallery of furniture options that fit your style and requirements. </br> </br> The platform allows users to provide text prompts to describe their desired design vision, making it easy to visualize and achieve the perfect interior space.
+With Designer AI, you can bring your design dreams to life with ease.
 #### - - - Project In Development - - -
-##### Concept </br>
-This system allows customers to take a picture of their interior space and upload it to the platform through a user-friendly interface.
-Using artificial intelligence, it calculates the dimensions and other necessary parameters of the space, providing photo gallery of furniture options for the customer to choose from. </br> </br>
-The customer can then view a variation of final images to choose from, with the selected furniture placed in their interior space.
-Our target audience are people who want to build or re-arrange their living spaces, apartments, houses or offices.

 <img width="1000" alt="Screenshot 2023-02-04 at 19 27 52" src="https://user-images.githubusercontent.com/101264514/216783698-ae8f0924-79a3-486c-9de3-54fe98fd87a0.png">
 <img width="1000" alt="Screenshot 2023-02-04 at 19 28 41" src="https://user-images.githubusercontent.com/101264514/216783700-276ef627-d31f-4442-850d-0c3f07a3943e.png">
 <img width="1000" alt="Screenshot 2023-02-04 at 19 29 00" src="https://user-images.githubusercontent.com/101264514/216783702-7d189f57-0360-48b9-a450-28a6adc4024d.png">